Ecclesia semper reformanda est: Catholic Church

 The first term was used by Hans Küng and other ecclesiastical reformers of the Catholic Church who were influenced by the spirit of Vatican II of the 1960s.

-The Catholic Church used the idea in the document Lumen gentium of the Second Vatican Council, nr.
+The Catholic Church applied the idea to personal ad institutional (rather than doctrinal) reformation in the document Lumen gentium of the Second Vatican Council, nr.
 8: "Dum vero Christus, "sanctus, innocens, impollutus" (Hebr 7,26), peccatum non novit (cf. 2Cor 5,21), sed sola delicta populi repropitiare venit (cf. Hebr 2,17), Ecclesia in proprio sinu peccatores complectens, sancta simul et semper purificanda, poenitentiam et renovationem continuo prosequitur": "While Christ, holy, innocent and undefiled knew nothing of sin, but came to expiate only the sins of the people, the Church, embracing in its bosom sinners, at the same time holy and always in need of being purified, always follows the way of penance and renewal."

-This latter usage appears in a 2009 pastoral letter by Bishop R. Walker Nickless that encourages a hermeneutic of continuity in Catholic teaching and practice.
+This latter usage appears in a 2009 pastoral letter by Bishop Ralph Walker Nickless that encourages a hermeneutic of continuity in Catholic teaching and practice.

 In popular culture

 The phrase (without the est) is also put into the mouth of the fictional Pope Gelasius III in Mary Doria Russell's 1998 novel Children of God.

+The phrase semper reformanda was used as a recurring slogan of Reform Club members in the 2022 Filipino novel Revolution: 80 Days.